leonobrien/RapidResume/PRODUCT_DEFINITION_CANDIDATES.md

 ```

 #### Extraction Prompt Template
+Below is a simplified prompt, with the more substantial detail included in resouce [SystemPromptExtraction-Enhanced](./SystemPromptExtraction-Enhanced.txt)

+It is suspected that we will need to define a Agent in Anthropic Console with this system prompt to do this more effectively.

 ```text
 You are an expert resume parser.
 Extract the following information from the resume text below and return it as structured JSON: